Bradleigh Olson

 During her tenure as a yoga instructor, Gen cultivated a thriving community, trained numerous teachers, and fostered deep connections among participants.
 Through this experience, they discovered the profound impact that immersive, experiential learning in natural environments can have on individuals of all ages.

-Outside of LVFFS, Gen continues to inspire and empower communities through her involvement in various initiatives aimed at promoting holistic well-being, environmental conservation, and educational innovation.
+Outside of WFA, Gen continues to inspire and empower communities through her involvement in various initiatives aimed at promoting holistic well-being, environmental conservation, and educational innovation.

-As the director of Lamoille Valley Farm and Forest School], Gen remains steadfast in their commitment to providing a transformative educational experience that cultivates a deep connection to nature and fosters a lifelong love for learning.
+As the director of Wildwood Forest Academy, Gen remains steadfast in their commitment to providing a transformative educational experience that cultivates a deep connection to nature and fosters a lifelong love for learning.

 Ali Brown